linode/docs/docs/guides/databases/mysql/list-tables-in-mysql-and-mariadb/index.md

 published: 2021-08-20
 modified_by:
   name: Nathaniel Stickman
-title: "List Tables in MySQL and MariaDB"
+title: "How to List Tables in MySQL and MariaDB"
-h1_title: "How to List Tables in MySQL and MariaDB"
+title_meta: "List Tables in MySQL and MariaDB"
-enable_h1: true
 contributor:
   name: Nathaniel Stickman
   link: https://github.com/nasanos